-(1) Specialized equipment and supplies are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-(2) Habilitative support needs for specialized equipment and supplies are identified in the waiver participant's DDA person-centered assessment and documented in her/his/their person-centered service plan.

-(3) Specialized equipment and supplies require prior approval by the DDA Regional Administrator or designee when \$550 or more.

-(4) DDA reserves the right to require a second opinion by a department-selected provider.

-(5) Items paid for with waiver funds shall be in addition to any medical equipment and supplies furnished under the

-Medicaid state plan or other private insurance or program or items not covered by the Medicaid state plan or other available insurance.

-(6) Items must be of direct medical or remedial benefit to the individual and necessary as a result of the individual's disability.

-(7) Medications, prescribed or non-prescribed, and vitamins are excluded.
+- (1) Specialized equipment and supplies are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization. - (2) Habilitative support needs for specialized equipment and supplies are identified in the waiver participant's DDA person-centered assessment and documented in her/his/their person-centered service plan. - (3) Specialized equipment and supplies require prior approval by the DDA Regional Administrator or designee when \$550 or more. - (4) DDA reserves the right to require a second opinion by a department-selected provider. - (5) Items paid for with waiver funds shall be in addition to any medical equipment and supplies furnished under the Medicaid state plan or other private insurance or program or items not covered by the Medicaid state plan or other available insurance. - (6) Items must be of direct medical or remedial benefit to the individual and necessary as a result of the individual's disability. - (7) Medications, prescribed or non-prescribed, and vitamins are excluded. - (8) Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to from the Department of Children, Youth, and Families (DCYF) or from

+Title IV-E of the Social Security Act or from other sources.

+Service Delivery Method (check each that applies):

+☐ Participant-directed as specified in Appendix E ☐ Provider managed

 Specify whether the service may be provided by (check each that applies):

-Kelative
+☐ Legally Responsible Person

+⊠ Relative

+🗵 Legal Guardian

+rovider Specifications: